 There are multiple therapeutic approaches for type II endoleaks:

 - Another common approach is transarterial embolization using microcatheter techniques.
 Once the microcatheter reaches the area targeted for treatment, clot-inducing materials are released to stop the endoleak.
-This procedure is often technically demanding, requires extended treatment time and results in higher radiation exposure.

 A Type III endoleak is commonly treated with additional components to re-line the endograft and seal the defect.
 Open surgery is an alternative for individuals who cannot be treated successfully with less invasive techniques.